BurdaMagazinOrg/module-ad_entity/README.md

 # Quick start

 - Install this module.
+- Set permissions to view ads.
+As there are two separate entity types (ad_entity and ad_display) involved, make sure your roles do have granted view access to both types by setting: "View Advertising entities" and "View Display configs for Advertisement".
 - You need at least one further module which defines an Advertising type.
   The ad_entity_dfp module for example enables you to create types of Doubleclick for Publishers (DFP) advertisement.